 Deadline: January 1st

-At Brandeis University, the Lurie Institute for Disability Policy offers a three-year, full-time Doctoral Fellowship to cover tuition and bestow a stipend for advanced scholars in the Heller School for Social Policy and Management.
-Future policymakers must be admitted for the Ph.D. in Social Policy program with a concentration in Behavioral Health, Children and Youth, or Assets and Inequalities with hopes of improving the disability service system.
-Fellows are assigned mentors to complete a disability-focused research project.
+At Brandeis University, the Lurie Institute for Disability Policy offers a three-year, full-time Doctoral Fellowship.
+It covers tuition and includes a stipend for advanced scholars in the Heller School for Social Policy and Management.
+Future policymakers must be admitted for the Ph.D. in Social Policy program with a concentration in one of these:

 Contact